hab278/citero/README.md

 The Translator is to be tested with Primo, Xerxes, Umlaut, SFX and e-Shelf output formats.
 It should be modular enough to work with other formats as well.

 The Translator will be written in either JRuby or Java, either one calling each other.
+Due to Primo's java nature and Umlaut's ruby nature, this seems like the best choice.